 South Atlantic: Shrimp Fishery Management Plan

 - Fishermen must have a permit to harvest shrimp in federal waters of the South Atlantic.
-They must submit reports on catch and fishing effort for each fishing trip and carry a fishery observer on selected trips.
+They must submit reports on catch and fishing effort for each fishing trip and carry a fishery observer if selected.
 Observers collect data on the catch, bycatch, fishing effort, and fishing gear.
 Information collected through reports and observers helps scientists and managers better monitor and manage the fishery.

 - Although not overfished, the white shrimp resource in the South Atlantic region is periodically decimated by severe winter cold kills, especially offshore of Georgia and South Carolina.
 Following these events, continued fishing on the few remaining adults in the spring can reduce the more valuable fall shrimp production.
-If severe cold weather reduces the white shrimp population by 80 percent or more, then North Carolina, South Carolina, Georgia, and east Florida can request a fishery closure for white shrimp in federal waters adjacent to closed state waters.
+If severe cold weather reduces the white shrimp population by 80 percent or more, or if a South Atlantic state can demonstrate the water temperature has fallen below 48°F for seven consecutive days, then North Carolina, South Carolina, Georgia, and Florida can request a fishery closure for white shrimp in federal waters adjacent to closed state waters.
 These fishery closures help protect the remaining adult population so they can spawn.

 Gulf of Mexico: Shrimp Fishery Management Plan

 - Fishermen must have a permit to harvest shrimp in federal waters of the Gulf of Mexico.
-There is currently a moratorium on issuing new permits to reduce the number of boats participating in the fishery and help it operate more profitably and efficiently.
+Currently no new permits are being issued to prevent an increase in the number of boats participating in the fishery and help it operate more profitably and efficiently.

 - Fishermen must submit reports on catch and fishing effort for each fishing trip.
-They must install an electronic logbook and/or carry a fishery observer on selected trips.
+They must install an electronic logbook and carry a fishery observer if selected.
 Observers collect data on the catch, bycatch, fishing effort, and fishing gear.
 Information collected through reports and observers helps scientists and managers better monitor and manage the fishery.

-- Trawling for shrimp is prohibited in federal waters off Texas from mid-May to mid-July each year.
-In cooperation with the State of Texas, the Council annually closes the shrimp fishery off Texas to allow brown shrimp to grow to a larger and more valuable size before they’re harvested, and to prevent waste of brown shrimp that might otherwise be discarded due to their small size.
+- In cooperation with Texas, NOAA Fisheries annually closes federal waters to shrimp fishing off Texas from approximately mid-May to mid-July to allow brown shrimp to grow to a larger and more valuable size before they’re harvested, and to prevent waste of brown shrimp that might otherwise be discarded due to their small size.
 This annual closure ranges from 45 to 90 days and is based on biological sampling conducted by the Texas Parks and Wildlife Department.
 NOAA Fisheries opens federal waters when Texas opens its state waters.

-The three species of penaeid shrimp (white, pink, and brown) make up more than 99 percent of the shrimp harvested in the Gulf of Mexico.
+The three species of penaeid shrimp (white, pink, and brown) made up approximately 97 percent of the shrimp harvested in the Gulf of Mexico from 2003-2012.
 White and brown shrimp dominate the annual shrimp harvests in the South Atlantic.

-Nearly 90 percent of the white shrimp harvested in the U.S. comes from the Gulf, mainly from Louisiana and Texas.
-The 2010 commercial white shrimp harvest totaled almost 103.4 million pounds, with 55.8 million from Louisiana and 27.3 million from Texas.
+Nearly 90 percent of the white shrimp harvested in the U.S. from 2003 to 2012 came from the Gulf of Mexico, mainly from Louisiana and Texas.
+The 2012 commercial white shrimp harvest totaled 118 million pounds, with 71 million from Louisiana and 25 million from Texas.

 The commercial shrimp fishery is one of the most economically important fisheries in the southeast.
-The 2010 commercial harvest of white shrimp was worth over $200 million.
+The 2012 commercial harvest of white shrimp was worth more than $234 million.

 Recreational fishermen catch white shrimp seasonally and almost always in state waters.
-Regulations vary state by state.
+Under federal management, there is no recognized recreational fishery.
+Fishing in federal waters requires a permit.
+State regulations vary from state to state.

-White shrimp are one of the three species of penaeid shrimp (warmwater shrimp commonly harvested in the southeast).
+White shrimp are one of the three species of penaeid shrimp (warm-water shrimp) commonly harvested in the southeast.
 Penaeid shrimp are generally flavorful and sweet, but vary slightly in taste according to the species.
-Whites are sweet and slightly more tender, and their shells are somewhat softer and easier to peel than other shrimp.
+White shrimp are sweet and slightly more tender, and their shells are somewhat softer and easier to peel than other shrimp.
 Large white shrimp don’t develop the slight iodine taste of other large shrimp.
-Browns are firm and sometimes have slight iodine taste, and pinks are tender and sweet.
+Brown shrimp are firm and sometimes have a slight iodine taste, and pink shrimp are tender and sweet.
 It can be hard to tell these shrimp apart, partly because all raw shrimp meat is translucent pink to gray in color.
 When cooked, their shells are pinkish-red and their meat is pearly white with pink and red shadings.
-(Seafood Business, 2011)

 Year-round, with peaks in the fall.